 Aerial view of our community garden taken in 2017

-In 2021 BBA became a registered charity, number 1193238.
-It was also the year we realised a long-held aim, to build composting bays to recycle all of our green waste (read more here).
+In 2021, BBA became a registered charity (1193238).
+It was also the year we realised a long-held aim, to build composting bays to recycle all of our green waste from the garden.
+Click for more information.